cmalaga-code/cmalaga-code/README.md

 I am a full stack developer that has experience in data engineering.

-* 🌍  I'm based in Tampa, FL
+* 🌍  I'm based in Tampa Bay Area
 * ✉️  You can contact me at [cmalaga720@gmail.com](mailto:cmalaga720@gmail.com)

 ### Skills